Metal Gear (video game): Official

 During a public Q&A event conducted at London with Geoff Keighley on March 13, 2014, series' creator Hideo Kojima expressed interest in developing remakes of the MSX2 Metal Gear games in order to reconcile plot discrepancies that have since been introduced into the series, but had no plans at the time due to the ongoing development of Metal Gear Solid V: The Phantom Pain (itself a prequel set before the events of the original Metal Gear).
 However, Kojima has since departed from Konami following the release of The Phantom Pain, leaving the possibility of such remakes in question.

 Unofficial

 A Metal Gear remake mod for Alien Swarm was in development that was granted permission by Konami to use copyrighted material with the agreement that they don't make a profit from the recreation or accept donations for the production.
 It was canceled on June 3, 2014.
 David Hayter was set to voice Solid Snake.
-A new fan remake is currently in development using Unreal Engine 4 titled Outer Heaven.